MarekKirs/marekkirs.github.io/research.md

 Microbial communities as indicators of aquafier health and its change...

-## Research area 3: Environmental pathogens...sources, ecology, risk
+## Research area 3: Environmental pathogens: distribution, ecology, and risk factors

 We are interested in non-enteric pathogens, such as vibrios, *Leptospira*, *Staphylococci*,  and others, that are often naturally present in the environment and pose risk to human health.
 Understanding their distribution and ecology helps to manage the risk.